v-zhuravlev/zbx_template_pack/out/4.0/EN/template_net_brocade_foundry_sw_SNMPv2_EN.md

 |High CPU utilization|Last value: {ITEM.LASTVALUE1}.|`{TEMPLATE_NAME:system.cpu.util[snAgGblCpuUtil1MinAvg.0].avg(5m)}>{$CPU_UTIL_MAX}`|AVERAGE|
 |High memory utilization|Last value: {ITEM.LASTVALUE1}.|`{TEMPLATE_NAME:vm.memory.pused[snAgGblDynMemUtil.0].avg(5m)}>{$MEMORY_UTIL_MAX}`|AVERAGE|

-## References
 # Template Net Brocade_Foundry Nonstackable SNMPv2

 ## Overview

 For Zabbix version: 4.0
-For devices(old Foundry devices, MLXe and so on) that doesn't support Stackable SNMP Tables: snChasFan2Table, snChasPwrSupply2Table,snAgentTemp2Table -
-FOUNDRY-SN-AGENT-MIB::snChasFanTable, snChasPwrSupplyTable,snAgentTempTable are used instead.
-For example:
-The objects in table snChasPwrSupply2Table is not supported on the NetIron and the FastIron SX devices. snChasFan2Table is not supported on  on the NetIron devices. snAgentTemp2Table is not supported on old versions of MLXe
+For devices(old Foundry devices, MLXe and so on) that doesn't support Stackable SNMP Tables: snChasFan2Table, snChasPwrSupply2Table,snAgentTemp2Table -</br>FOUNDRY-SN-AGENT-MIB::snChasFanTable, snChasPwrSupplyTable,snAgentTempTable are used instead.</br>For example:</br>The objects in table snChasPwrSupply2Table is not supported on the NetIron and the FastIron SX devices.</br>snChasFan2Table is not supported on  on the NetIron devices.</br>snAgentTemp2Table is not supported on old versions of MLXe

 This template was tested on: